dijipiji/SwiftComponents-PowerSlider/README.md

 ![image](screen.png)

-To create a PowerSlider import the PowerSlider folder into your project and use the constructor:
+To create a PowerSlider import the PowerSlider folder into your project, construct a PowerSider and use the method: